countr/countr/README.md

 [![License](https://img.shields.io/github/license/countr/countr.svg)](https://github.com/countr/countr/blob/master/LICENSE)
 [![Discord Support](https://img.shields.io/discord/449576301997588490.svg)](https://promise.solutions/support)

+# 🚧 THIS BRANCH IS WORK-IN-PROGRESS 🚧

+Go to the [`djs-12`](https://github.com/countr/countr/tree/djs-12)-branch for a somewhat stable but otudated branch.
+The branch will no longer be maintained.

 # Countr

 Countr is an advanced counting bot which can manage a counting channel in your guild.
 With a simple setup, your channel is ready.